NetizenCorp/GVM-Docker/README.md

 version: "3.1"
 services:
     gvm:
-        image: netizensoc/gvm-scanner:[latest|dev] # PICK A VERSION AND REMOVE BRACKETS BEFORE COMPOSING.
+        image: netizensoc/gvm-scanner:[latest|dev|stable] # PICK A VERSION AND REMOVE BRACKETS BEFORE COMPOSING.
 Latest is the stable image.
 Dev is the development image.
+Stable is the previous stable release.
         volumes:
           - gvm-data:/data              # DO NOT MODIFY
         environment: